 TO ALL OUR PATIENTS:

-In order to respond to the COVID-19 National Health Emergency, RCSM is making temporary changes to the way we serve our patients and our community.
-RCSM will continue to serve critical and emergent patients at our office and will postpone elective and non-urgent procedures.
+In order to respond to the COVID-19 National Health Emergency, RCSM is making changes to the way we serve our patients and our community.
+RCSM will continue to serve patients at our office.

 We will also be conducting upcoming office visits via telemedicine from the comfort of patients’ homes.
-If you are a non-critical patient and have an upcoming appointment with RCCSMA as a new or existing patient, we will contact you to set up a telemedicine appointment.
-Telemedicine appointments will occur via FaceTime or Skype.
+If you are a non-critical patient and have an upcoming appointment with RCCSMA you can switch to a telemedicine visit.
+Telemedicine appointments will occur via FaceTime or another audio/video service.
 Our clinical team will consult with you, discuss your needs and even prescribe medicines without an in-person visit.

 Medicare and all other major insurance companies have expanded telemedicine regulations.
 In most cases, depending on your insurer’s guidelines, there will be little or no cost to you.